unb-mds/2024-1-Squad08/docs/msgSystem/basicdesign.md

+"Written by BadCodeL0cvst, whose designs are terrible and, when good or somehow thought out, already designed by other people"

 ### -- What is this document --
     This document will display thoughts and researches on how to construct a database centered messaging system with the following design constraints: